People ask: What’s it like on an expedition cruise?

 Expedition cruises can be quite luxurious – passengers aboard Silversea Cruises and Ponant dine on gourmet fare, with wines and most alcoholic drinks included and relax in very stylish surroundings.
 There’s always a crew member to pour another drink and carry the breakfast tray out to the open deck and National Geographic Orion (which these days explores the Bering Sea, Antarctica and the Pacific Ocean from Easter Island to the Marquesas) has recently included all drinks and tips in the fare.

 The less salubrious vessels, such as the ice-strengthened ships and ice-breakers that venture to the polar regions, will be solid, well furnished, serve good food and have toasty cabins.
 They won’t be glamorous – but an expedition cruise to the ends of the world is not about glamour.

-It’s about exploring new areas and meeting like-minded travellers who want to see these off-the-beaten track destinations, and aren’t too fussed about entertainment or dressing up.
+It’s about exploring new areas and meeting like-minded travellers who also want to see these off-the-beaten-track destinations and aren’t too fussed about fancy entertainment or dressing up.

 That’s not to say people don’t put on their glad rags.
 You’ll be more likely to dress up aboard a Ponant or Silversea vessel, or if travelling in the Tropics where it’s easy to pack several lightweight outfits.
 The price of an expedition cruise is the best guide to the type of service provided and how likely you are to mix and mingle with smart dressers.

 I always “dressed for dinner” each night on Adventure Canada’s ship Ocean Endeavour, which I boarded in St John’s, Newfoundland, Canada for a trip to Labrador and Greenland.
 I wasn’t frocked up in a cocktail dress mind you, just a change of clothes from those I’d been gadding about in all day.
 Many passengers were happy to turn up their outdoors gear, and go from the Zodiac to the bar and into the restaurant.
 No-one seemed to mind.

 So what’s different about an expedition cruise?